On a necessary condition for unitary categorification of fusion rings: Introduction

 \section{Introduction}

 In \cite{LPW} Liu, Palcoux and Wu proved a remarkable necessary condition for a fusion ring to be unitarily categorifiable, which can be used to disqualify many new fusion rings from having such a categorification.
 They did so by constructing invariants of the fusion ring that have to be positive if it is the Grothendieck ring of a unitary fusion category.
-The main goal of this note is to provide a somewhat more direct proof of this criterion, using the notion of a formal codegree and the Drinfeld center of the underlying category.
-Thus this note does not contain any essentially new results, it is just our attempt to give an exposition of the result of \cite{LPW} in a somewhat more algebraic language.\footnote{We note that the paper \cite{LPW} contains a nice diagrammatic proof of this result, see the proof of Proposition 7.7 there.}
+The first goal of this artcile is to provide a somewhat more direct proof of this criterion, using the notion of a formal codegree and the Drinfeld center of the underlying category, which is done in Section 4, after discussing preliminaries in Sections 2,3.
+Thus Section 4 does not contain any essentially new results, it is just our attempt to give an exposition of the result of \cite{LPW} in a somewhat more algebraic language.\footnote{We note that the paper \cite{LPW} contains a nice diagrammatic proof of this result, see the proof of Proposition 7.7 there.}

-In the last subsection we discuss integrality properties of the Liu-Palcoux-Wu invariants and their relation to the generalized Kaplansky 6th conjecture stating that in any spherical fusion category, dimensions of objects divide the dimension of the category.
+Our second goal is to discuss integrality properties of the Liu-Palcoux-Wu invariants and their relation to the generalized Kaplansky 6th conjecture stating that in any spherical fusion category, dimensions of objects divide the dimension of the category.
+This is implemented in Section 5.

 {\bf Acknowledgements.} We are very grateful to Sebastien Palcoux for useful discussions.
 P. E.'s work was partially supported by the NSF grant DMS - 1916120.
 The work of D.~N. was partially supported by the NSF grant DMS-1800198.
 The work of V. O. was partially supported by the NSF grant DMS-1702251 and by the Russian Academic Excellence Project `5-100'.